 Professor Xioabo Tan (MSU) has filed an invention disclosure on Gliding Robotic Fish in February 2013.
 This technology integrates key advantages of robotic fish with those of underwater gliders, and is expected to result in underwater robots with high locomotion efficiency and high maneuverability.
 The technology has a myriad of applications in aquatic environmental sensing, and it was highlighted at the third annual MSU Innovation Celebration in June 2013.

 Tan has received two grants, one from Spartan Innovations and the other from NSF, to advance the market readiness of the technology.
 These projects will make the technology easier to service and customize with longer operational time.
 Spartan Innovations and MSU Technologies are working closely with Tan’s group on this commercialization effort.
 Tan also has plans to start up a spin-off company once the current phase of development is complete, around early 2015.

 Videos illustrating the technology are available on YouTube: (shows field tests at Kellogg Biological Station with fellow BEACON researcher Elena Litchman and at Kalamazoo River):

 Automated Analysis of Software Models to Detect Unwanted Feature Interactions

 Professor Betty Cheng (MSU) is collaborating with researchers and developers at Ford Motor Company to analyze industrial-strength models to detect unwanted properties.
 The models are provided by Ford and have been sanitized to remove any proprietary information.
 This collaboration led to the publication of a full paper in the International Conference on Model Driven Engineering and Languages (MODELS).
 In addition, the paper was nominated for Best Paper in the Applications Track.
 Cheng continues to collaborate with and receive challenge problems from Ford.

-Resolution of “Wicked” Problems using Multi-Criterion Decision Making Tools:
+Addressing of Land Use Problems Using Evolutionary Multi-Criterion Decision Making Tools